 I have to admit: there is something in his thesis.
 For example, I really like his expression “cultural ADHD”.
 Once again, the Protestant work ethic is to blame for the over-productivity dilemma that has struck our society.

 The hectic pace with which news is produced in the media and with which on Twitter, Facebook and Co. is fighting for attention.
 Many agree: More important than jumping on any fast-moving trend - on the Internet and elsewhere - is to “pursue your own daily work calmly and purposefully”.
 Nice.

 Always just prokrastinieren is not a solution

 Or not quite.
 Of course, blind actionism is bad.
 But always putting one's hands in the lap and waiting for what happens, as Friebe does in his article - a little bold and of course not 100% serious - demands, can not be the solution.
 Nor that he praises Angela Merkel for this political strategy.
 Friebe himself would soon be unemployed, if everyone did what he advises them.
 After all, he also lives on the fact that people can be distracted from their day's work by texts such as his.

-In the comments to Friebes contribution in the SZ-magazine is the perfect illustration of his idea: It is noted that it can also be cheaper during cooking to let the roast linger a little longer.
-Exactly that brings me to the essential point: And then how do you proceed afterwards while cleaning the kitchen?
-Should one wait until the brownies come and do everything for one?
+The comments on Friebe's contribution in SZ-Magazin provide the perfect illustration of his idea: It is noted that it can also be cheaper to let the roast stew a little longer when cooking.
+That is exactly what brings me to the essential point: And how do you go about cleaning the kitchen afterwards?
+Should you wait until the brownies come and do everything for you?

 Postponing or performing radical tasks